 What should I be looking for in a counsellor or psychotherapist?

 There are currently no laws in place that outline what training and qualifications a counsellor must have in order to treat eating disorders.
-However, the National Institute for Health and Care Excellence have developed a set of clinical guidelines that provide advice about the recommended core interventions in the treatment and management of anorexia nervosa, bulimia nervosa and related eating disorders.
-To view the full guideline, please visit the NICE website directly (detailed below).
+However, the National Institute for Health and Care Excellence have developed a set of clinical guidelines that provide advice about the recommended core interventions in the treatment and management of eating disorders.

 This is where you can submit feedback about the content of this page.